phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 ## Initiation

-A dispute is initiated by one approval checker creating and gossiping a vote, that challenges the vote. approval checkers run the validation code and use this to verify the transactions.
+A dispute is initiated by one approval checker creating and gossiping a vote, that challenges another vote. approval checkers run the validation code and use this to verify the transactions.

 After an approval checker challenged a block, all validators that received the gossiped vote, reconstruct the block